eda-ricercatore/admin-notes/skill-set/skill-set-1.md

 			+ enable faster development of data pipelines with Astro tools, so that the data scientists can focus on their jobs
 			+ reliable and efficient production run-time environment optimized for the cloud increases data availability
 			+ real-time visibility and actionable insights across environments helps data scientists and others find meaning and insight in their data universe
+			+ fully managed and deployed in the cloud
+				- use single-tenant data plane in a cloud service, without need for DevOps
+				- the common control plane for data pipelines across clouds enables easy management
+				- self-managed and (self-)deployed in the cloud
+				- "launch, manage, and secure Airflow environments with an enterprise-ready software platform built for the most demanding settings"
+				- control plane, end-to-end visibility and control in Astro/Astronomer's cloud:
+					* manage environments
+					* deploy projects
+					* control users/access
+					* view metrics
+				- data plane, run Airflow in the cloud
+					* Astro cluster in a company
+					* Astro cluster in another company
+				- external data systems, with private and secure connectivity
+					* databases
+					* data lakes and data warehouses
+					* APIs
+					* SaaS products
+					* data applications
+					* data science and machine learning tools
+			* OpenLineage:
+				- open framework for data lineage and observability
+				- resolve data outages faster
+					* identify root causes
+					* determine impacts
+					* remediate issues that cause data downtime with less effort
+				- address cross-team dependencies
+					* explore and understand (complex) dependencies across pipelines, environments, and clouds
+				- visualize quality and performance over time
+					* pinpoint bad data and bottlenecks sooner
+					* remediate impacts throughout the data ecosystem
+				- make data pipelines observable by automatically collecting and correlating detailed information about their operation and the data movement within them
+				- allows teams to build observability into data ecosystems
+					* provides a lingua franca for observation
+				- monitor the creation, movement, and transformation of datasets
+					* used with integration of Apache Airflow, or other orchestration platforms
+				- manage distributed data environments
+				- fix operational issues
+				- enabling engineers to quickly find, fix, and prevent complex operational issues
+				- trace the end-to-end journey of each dataset
+				- consolidate quality metrics
+				- surface operational issues
+				- ensure availability and trustworthiness of business-critical data
+				- design principles:
+					* operational
+						+ up-to-date lineage graph that shows the data flow among various jobs, datasets, and systems
+						+ integrates directly with orchestration platforms and warehouses
+						+ observe data relationships as they are formed
+						+ help teams quickly determine the scope of emerging issues and respond with accuracy
+					* platform agnostic
+						+ collection of tools and platforms for data engineering
+						+ connects all the tools and platforms in the tool suite together
+					* extensible
+						+ open specification managed by an open commmunity
+						+ allows for independent creation of extensions
+				- use cases:
+					* data observability
+					* root cause analysis
+					* impact planning
+						+ plan changes with complete view of downstream jobs and datasets
+						+ assess the impact of downstream jobs and datasets across the entire data ecosystem
+						+ ensure that downstream jobs are executed with minimal risk
+			* reduce task
 		* ***Cloud Composer***
 			+ managed version of Airflow that runs on Google Cloud Platform, and integrates well with other Google Cloud Platform services
 			+ ***Managed Workflows*** from Amazon supports Apache Airflow